bbrowning/crc-operator/README.md

   for how to add an additional API server certificate with the proper name.
 The operator would need to generate a new cert for the exposed API server URL and follow those instructions.
+- The image locations are all hardcoded.
+This is very temporary, with the first iteration allowing an environment variable in the operator and a later iteration adding a new API to manage multiple CRC VM images where the user can choose which (ie 4.4.5, 4.4.6, 4.5.0, etc) they want to spin up.

 # Other Notes Below